phaniyarlagadda/Algorithms/README.md

 Algorithms
 ==========
 Implementations of below problems
-1. Permutations of string
-2. Permutations of integer array
-3. Combinations of List of integers.
-4. Target Sum from Root to leaf paths BST
+1. Build an expression which evaluates to target sum.
+2. Generate all subsets in recursive manner.
+3. Generate all subsets in iterative manner.
+4. Generate combinations
+5. Generate permutations
-5. Subset with target sum
+6. Generate subsets with target sum.

 All the implementations have test cases.
 To run the test cases you need TestNG & Apache commons lang